Schedule and location

 - The online materials will take approximately 90 minutes to complete.

-- Participants will have access to the online materials for 60 days after the course start date.
+- Registration closes five hours before online materials become available.
+Participants will have access to the online materials for 60 days after the course start date.

 - Please dress for the weather during the in-person session, with long sleeves and long pants/sturdy footwear.